abhinavkorpal/abhinavkorpal/README.md

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 Digital native, programmer and back-end developer and Web Programmer.
-Working on AI & NLP, DevOps practice and building spaCy .
+Working on AI/ML & NLP, DevOps practice and building spaCy.

 ⚡ Requests: HTTP for Humans.